 After about 200 years of this, about 60,000 Native Americans revolted against the Spanish.
-They were led by the Peruvian patriot José Gabriel Condorcanqui.
+They were led by the Peruvian patriot, José Gabriel Condorcanqui.
 He adopted the name of an ancestor, the Inca Túpac Amaru.
-Not so fast, said the Spanish and executed Condorcanqui, whatever he called himself, and thousands of his fellow revolutionaries.
+Not so fast, said the Spanish and executed Condorcanqui, whatever he calling himself, and thousands of his fellow revolutionaries.

 Viva la Revolution

 In 1820, the Argentine soldier and patriot, José de San Martín showed up.
 He had defeated the Spanish forces in Chile and was ready to take them on in Peru.
 The Spanish troops had heard what happened down south and left Lima.
 Peruvian independence was declared in 1821.
 It took a lot more to really get rid of Spanish control.
 The Venezuelan revolutionary hero Simón Bolívar entered Peru with his armies in 1822.
 In 1824, Bolívar’s army convinced the Spanish that the party was over.

 This did not really change that much other than Creoles gaining power.
 You still had two groups: Europeans and local people living side by side but strongly divided.
 In 1822, a new centralized government with a president and a legislature were installed.
 But democracy was not that easy.

 The years following independence were extremely chaotic until 1845, when Ramón Castilla, seized the presidency.
 Fortunately for Peru, he turned out well.
 He was a reformer.
 He abolished slavery.
 He constructed railroads and put up telegraph wires.
 You could call your mom and say you were coming there on the train.